HomeHealth ConditionsOsteoporosisTop five evidence backed ways to beat osteoporosis without medication

 Moderate consumption of caffeine (up to 3 servings per day) is suggested for healthy adults who meet daily calcium and vitamin D allowances.

 Osteoporosis is a common bone disease that impacts many people.
-There may be several ways to help treat osteoporosis without medication or to use it in combination with osteoporosis medications.
+There may be several ways to help treat it without medication or to use it in combination with medications.

-Natural treatment of osteoporosis can include exercise, dietary changes, quitting smoking, and lowering alcohol and caffeine intake.
+Natural treatment of osteoporosis without medication can include exercise, dietary changes, quitting smoking, and lowering alcohol and caffeine intake.

 Supplementation of vitamin D and exposure to sunlight can also improve bone health.